orlp/pygrafix/docs/pygrafix.rst

 .. function:: get_version()

-    Returns the current pygrafix version in the format *(major, minor, revision)*.
+    Returns a tuple of three ints containing the current pygrafix version in the format *(major, minor, revision)*.